ISO 20022 GUIDE

 What is the ISO 20022 standard?

-ISO 20022 is a global financial messaging standard applied to a variety of different business uses.
-In all cases, it’s a standardized, extremely robust and machine friendly data structure rule book designed for financial messaging and recently for today’s modern real-time payments world.
-ACI supports institutions with both the business and technical aspects of ISO 20022 with a variety of solution options and business knowledge from tenured subject matter experts around real-time gross settlement (RTGS), Instant, ACH and value-add overlay services.
+ISO 20022 is a global financial messaging standard applied to varied business uses.
+In all cases, it’s a standardized, robust and machine-friendly data structure rule book designed for today’s modern real-time payments world.
+ACI supports institutions with award-winning solutions and business knowledge from tenured subject matter experts that center around real-time gross settlement (RTGS), instant payments, ACH, and value-added overlay services.

 What do financial institutions need to know about ISO 20022?

-• Was first issued by the International Organization for Standardization’s Technical Committee 68 in 2004.
+• It was issued by the International Organization for Standardization’s Technical Committee 68 in 2004.

-• Uses an extensible markup language (XML)-based syntax, which allows for greater data volumes, makes parsing financial information easier and prevents potential truncation and data loss.
+• It offers an extensible markup language, XML-based syntax, which allows for increased data volumes, makes parsing financial information easier, and prevents potential truncation and data loss.

 • Dramatically increases the number of data points banks can send and receive with payments from approximately 100 to nearly 9,000 characters.

-• Is both interface and machine-friendly plus helps create a record of data along a payments chain.
+• Interface and machine-friendly, plus helps create a data record along the payments chain.

 Why is standardization important?

-Historically, financial institutions developed products each using their own, independent standards; we can think of this as each speaking its own language.
-Without true, universal standardization across payments messaging within an ecosystem and across the industry, that is, without a shared common language, financial institutions struggle to connect and communicate, which in turn creates friction and slowing or preventing offerings and or processing cross-border payments and using alternative payment methods.
+Historically, financial institutions developed products using independent standards.
+Without universal standardization across payment messaging, that is, without a shared common language, financial institutions can struggle to connect and communicate.
+This process creates friction, slows down new products to market, and the ability to process cross-border payments or use alternative payment methods.

-The common ISO 20022 rulebooks (CBPR+, HVPS+, Instant and ACH) solves the fore-mentioned issue by creating a common language with extremely marginal deltas.
-The common ISO 20022 creates a universal standard for maximum interoperability, while still offering different payment schemes and financial institutions the flexibility to customize their messaging syntax according to their needs with relatively little effort.
+The ISO 20022 rulebooks, CBPR+, HVPS+, Instant, and ACH, solve this communication issue by creating a common language with extremely marginal deltas.
+They offer a universal standard for maximum interoperability, providing different payment schemes and financial institutions the flexibility to customize their messaging syntax according to their needs with little effort.

 What are the benefits of taking on ISO 20022?